 All main markers (M1 - M6) can be split form a tethered marker pair (a Main Marker and its Complement).
 To split a marker, Right-Click on the marker's flag and select "Split".

-When splitting a marker, its complement is placed at the Center Time bookmark and the Complement marker is activated as the "Active Marker", meaning all indicators that reference the active marker will now display in reverse colors since complements use the inverted color of their main marker.
+When splitting a marker, its complement is placed at the Center Time reference (@) and the Complement marker is activated as the "Active Marker", meaning all indicators that reference the active marker will now display in reverse colors since complements use the inverted color of their main marker.
 If we select the main marker all indicates will return to the main marker's colors.
 The time measurement now reflects the time between the pair.

 If you look closely at the Quick Select flag for M3 you will see two small dots above it.
 This indicates the marker is split and each half can move independently.

 To lock the pair, move the markers to the desired position, Right-Click on the marker's flag and select the "Lock" item.
-The selection text will be "Lock with Complement" if you clicked on the main marker's flag but will be "Lock with Main Marker" if you clicked on the Complement's flag.
+The selection text will be "Lock with Complement" if you clicked on the main marker's flag, but will be "Lock with Main Marker" if you clicked on the Complement's flag.

 After selecting lock, the marker pair will always move together no matter which of the pair is the active marker.
 This includes dragging, snapping and placement by other means such as a search result (see Searches).
 The two dots above the Quick Select flag will be connected to indicate the split pair is locked.

-The graphic below shows how the distance between the two markers remains the same even after we snap the main marker several edges to the left.
+The graphic below shows how the distance between the two markers remains the same even after we snap the main marker several edges to the right.
 You can use this technique to readily compare a time span of multiple points in the captured data without having to mark or remember the precise period of each.